 2. Battery module

 consists of several battery cells connected to one another.
 Connecting these cells is tricky.
 If something goes wrong during welding, the manufacturers have a disqualification.
-The laser must work especially precisely.
+The laser works with extreme precision.

 3. Battery cell

 4. Battery pack

 consists of particularly strong aluminum.
 This makes the pack crash-proof, but is difficult to process.
 With TRUMPF lasers, manufacturers can seal the battery pack so that it is 100 percent tight.

 The electrical charge of a battery is in the cathode.
 From there, charged particles - ions - travel to the anode while driving.
 This discharges the battery.
 The process is reversed at the charging station.
 Using lasers, manufacturers ensure that the anode and cathode function properly.

 6. Metal films

 Inside a battery cell are paper-thin metal films.
 They convert chemical energy into electrical energy.
 This occurs as atoms and molecules move from one side to the other.

 The laser must not create any metal splashes when sealing the cells.
 This would result in dangerous short circuiting, which could lead to battery failure or even fire.